shankha007/dev-tinder-frontend/README.md

 - Logout Feature
 - Get the feed and add the feed in the store
 - Build the User Card on Feed
+- Edit Profile feature
+- Show Toast message on save of profile
+- See all my connections

 ## Component Design